Tiffany678/NYCIdlingComplaints/README.md

 # 1. Introduction

-In this Idling Complaints web application, We will build a selenium automation testing project with C#.NET by following the Page Object pattern.<br />
+	In this Idling Complaint Form testing project, I will demostrate how to build a selenium automation testing with C#.NET by following the Page Object pattern.<br />
-Please note that all unit test cases are not runnable, due to the removal of sensitive information, including the navigation links, login information and so on.
-It is only for the demostraion of project structure and the Page Object Pattern purpose.
+	Please note that the test cases from this project are not runnable, due to the removal of sensitive information, including the navigation links, login information and so on.
+It is only for introducing of the project structure and Page Object Pattern.

 ## 2. Tools for Automated UI Testing

-Let's add a some dependencies to our project to execute the unit test case.
+Let's add a some dependencies to our project to execute the unit test.
 They can be installed with NuGet Package Manager.

 * Selenium WebDriver
 	* Selenium WebDriver interacts with web elements.